przeprogramowani/10x-cards/.ai/feature-plan.md

 - input_length: INTEGER, the length of the provided input text.
 - flashcards_count: INTEGER, the number of flashcards generated.
 - flashcards_approved_count: INTEGER (nullable), the number of flashcards approved by the user.
-- status: TEXT, status of the generation process (e.g., 'success' or 'failure').
+- status: ENUM, status of the generation process (e.g., 'success' or 'failure').
 - response_time: INTEGER, time taken by the AI service to respond (in milliseconds).
 - error_message: TEXT (nullable), details of any errors during generation.
 - created_at: TIMESTAMP, timestamp when the record was created.